hypar-io/Elements/doc/Hub.md

   hide      Hide a function in a workflow. show      Show a function in a workflow.
 ```
-When run without any optional commands by doing `hypar hub` the hub will attempt to run using the hub settings file, `hub.json`, in your hypar directory.
+When run without modifiers, the `hypar hub` command will use the settings provided by the `hub.json` in your [hypar directory](#Hypar-Directory).
 If a `hub.json` file cannot be found, one will be created for you.

 The first time a `hub.json` file is created, it will ask you to add a workflow to the hub.
 You can find the id of a workflow by looking at its url in Hypar.
 The workflow id is the last part of the url.
 Here's an example: `https://hypar.io/w26cc62-e421-4790-89a5-a9332c3427a2orkflows/80`.
 The workflow id is `8026cc62-e421-4790-89a5-a9332c3427a2`.

 The next thing the hub command will ask for is a Revit file name.
-If you associate a Revit file name with a workflow in the hub, the workflow's contents will be visible inside that Revit file.
+If you associate a Revit file name with a workflow in the hub, the workflow's contents will be visible inside that Revit project.
 The file name should be added withtout the path, like `Building.rvt`.
 You can leave this blank.
 If you do, the newly added workflow won't show up in any Revit projects.

 If you've already got a `hub.json` and would like to add or remove a workflow, you can do `hypar hub add` or `hypar hub remove` to add or remove workflows.
 You can see some more examples of how to use the hub [here](#Examples)